David-Way/david-way.github.io/content/blog/how-to-get-started-with-voice-over/how-to-get-started-with-voice-over.md

 ### Intermediate commands
 <figure class="u-bleed-container:medium">
-{% image "./images/shortcuts-intermediate.svg", A diagram displaying a list of 4 intermediate level commands for VoiceOver, 1.
+{% image "./images/shortcuts-intermediate.svg", "A diagram displaying a list of 4 intermediate level commands for VoiceOver, 1.
 VO + Command + H to navigate through the heading elements on the page, a common method for skimming a page, 2.
 Control to interrupt VoiceOver output, 3.
 VO key + U open the Rotor quick menu 4.
 Shift + VO key + Command + to simulate a double mouse click,  5.
 VO + Shift + up/down arrow keys to adjust VoiceOver settings" %}
 <figcaption>A diagram displaying a list of 4 intermediate level commands for VoiceOver, 1.
 VO + Command + H to navigate through the heading elements on the page, a common method for skimming a page, 2.
 Control to interrupt VoiceOver output, 3.
 VO key + U open the Rotor quick menu 4.
 Shift + VO key + Command + to simulate a double mouse click,  5.
 VO + Shift + up/down arrow keys to adjust VoiceOver settings.</figcaption>
 </figure>